Azure/azure-docs-sdk-dotnet/api/overview/azure/preview/ai.openai-readme.md

 string endpoint = "https://myaccount.openai.azure.com/";
 var client = new OpenAIClient(new Uri(endpoint), new AzureKeyCredential(key));

+CompletionsOptions completionsOptions = new()
+{
+    DeploymentName = "text-davinci-003",
-List<string> examplePrompts = new(){
+    Prompts =
+    {
         "How are you today?",
         "What is Azure OpenAI?",
         "Why do children love dinosaurs?",
         "Generate a proof of Euler's identity",
-    "Describe in single words only the good things that come into your mind about your mother.", };
+        "Describe in single words only the good things that come into your mind about your mother."

-string deploymentName = "text-davinci-003";

-foreach (string prompt in examplePrompts)
-{
-    Console.Write($"Input: {prompt}");
-    CompletionsOptions completionsOptions = new CompletionsOptions();
-    completionsOptions.Prompts.Add(prompt);
+    },
+};

-    Response<Completions> completionsResponse = client.GetCompletions(deploymentName, completionsOptions);
+Response<Completions> completionsResponse = client.GetCompletions(completionsOptions);

-    string completion = completionsResponse.Value.Choices[0].Text;
-    Console.WriteLine($"Chatbot: {completion}");
+foreach (Choice choice in completionsResponse.Value.Choices) {
+    Console.WriteLine($"Response for prompt {choice.Index}: {choice.Text}");
 }
 ```

-### Summarize Text with Completion
+### Summarize text with completion

 The `SummarizeText` method generates a summarization of the given input prompt.